Jotis1/translateai/README.md

 ### Usage

-1. Clone this repository on your own workspace
+1. Clone this repository on your own workspace (or simply download the release)
 2. Install all dependencies
 ```cmd
 npm install